 When fishing for trout over winter.
-It is best to use lures which have plenty of action on a slow retrieve.
+It is best to use lures that have plenty of action on a slow retrieve.
 That is because trout are sluggish, and less likely to chase after fast moving prey.
-In winter I prefer to fish lures which sink, such as spoons, spinners or deep diving jerk baits.
+In winter I prefer to fish lures that sink, such as spoons, spinners or deep diving jerk baits.

 Can trout be caught over winter?

 Many trout fishermen, pack away their rods over winter and take up other activities.
 Now, I will not claim that winter fishing is easy.
 In most places, it is certainly challenging, but trout certainly be caught over the winter months.
 In fact, one of my biggest brown trout was taken on a jerkbait on a miserable winters day.

 When winter fishing, I generally only fish the warmest part of the day.
 So the opposite to summer fishing.
 I rarely start fishing before 11am, I want to give the sun time to raise and start warming the surface.

 Dress warm when winter fishing

 It is important to dress warm, nothing ruins a winter fishing trip faster than cold frozen hands.
 In winter, I always keep a change of clothing in the car.
 No matter how careful you are, there is always a chance of ending up in the drink.

 One winter morning, I was searching for trout in a small pool, and decided to climb up onto a large flat rock to get a slightly better view.
 Unknown to me at the time, that rock was covered with a thin layer of ice.
 I instantly lost my footing, my back bounced off the rock and before I knew I was completely underwater.
 It can only take a second and does not even require wading.